weisboys/UltraCosmetics/README.md

 You can help translate UltraCosmetics on our [Crowdin page][crowdin-link].
 Contributions to our community translations are greatly appreciated!

 If your language isn't listed or doesn't have an active proofreader, please let us know on our [Discord server][discord-invite].

 ## ❓ Support

-For questions and support please visit our [Discord server][discord-invite].
+For questions and support, please visit our [Discord server][discord-invite].
 The Issues page of this repository is **exclusively** for bug reports and feature requests.

 ## 💻 Development